MaxBittker/Mojulo/README.md

 Thanks to [mystor](https://github.com/mystor) for the jison parser and the beautiful new gallery layout.

 If you find any particulary interesting or beautiful patterns, share them with your friends.
-[Tweet compositions at me](https://twitter.com/MaxBittker) so I can add them to the gallery!
+[Tweet compositions at me](https://twitter.com/MaxBittker) (or open a pull request on gallery.html) so I can add them to the gallery!